lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   mlkemPK  The ML-KEM public key, which is bytes.

   tradPK   The traditional public key in the appropriate
-           bytes-like encoding for the underlying component algorithm.
+           encoding for the underlying component algorithm.

 Deserialization Process:

   1. Parse each constituent encoded public key.
-       The length of the mlkemPK is known based on the size of the ML-KEM component key length specified by the Object ID
+       The length of the mlkemPK is known based on the size of the ML-KEM component key length specified by the Object ID.

      switch ML-KEM do
         case ML-KEM-768: